Creating a Sauna

 The first firing

 The light was fading as I fed the fire and the sauna slowly got up to temperature.
 Just as it reached 190° a soft rain began to fall.
-Climbing up onto the benches for my first sweat, I was overwhelmed by my emotions — pride at what I'd built, gratitude for what I had, and even a bit of sadness for a long-held dreamt of project finally coming to its close.
+Climbing up onto the benches for my first sweat, I was overwhelmed by my emotions: pride at what I'd built, gratitude for what I had, and even a bit of sadness for a long-dreamt-of project finally coming to its close.
 Plunging into the wintery river, I was already dreaming of the many moments others and I would surely share in this special space.
-As excited as I was to share it, it felt perfect to be alone and let these emotions wash over me with the icy waters and the gentle heat of the sauna.
+As excited as I was to share it, it felt right to be alone and let these emotions wash over me with the icy waters and the gentle heat of the sauna.

 20 — Resources